Efficient Quantum Network Communication using Optimized Entanglement-Swapping Trees: Optimal Algorithm for Single Tree

 However, there are three issues that need to be addressed before the above formulation can be turned into a viable algorithm.
 We address these in the below three paragraphs.

 \softpara{(1) The 3/2 Factor; Throttled Trees.} As mentioned in \S\ref{sec:problem}, the 3/2 factor is an accurate estimate if the corresponding $T$'s are equal.
 However, in the above equation, $T[i, k, \hh-1]$ and $T[k, j, \hh-1]$ may not be equal.
-In our overall methodology, to conserve node and link resources, we post-process or "throttle" the swapping-tree obtained from the DP algorithm by increasing the generation latencies of some of the {\bf non-root} nodes such that (i) the latencies of siblings are equalized, and (ii) the parents latency is related to the children's latency by Eqn.~\ref{eqn:tree-rate}.
-We refer to this post-processing at {\em throttling}, and a tree that satisfies the above conditions as a {\em throttled} tree.
-Note that throttling does not alter the generation latency of the root and thus the overall tree; we prove the optimality of the overall algorithm formally in Theorem~\ref{thm:dp}).
+In our overall methodology, to conserve node and link resources, we post-process or "throttle" the swapping-tree obtained from the DP algorithm by increasing the generation latencies of some of the {\bf non-root} nodes such that (i) the latencies of siblings are equalized, and (ii) the parents latency is related to the children's latency by Eqn.~\eqref{eqn:tree-rate}.
+We refer to this post-processing as \textit{throttling}, and a tree that satisfies the above conditions as a \textit{throttled} tree.
+Note that throttling does not alter the generation latency of the root and thus the overall tree; we prove the optimality of the overall algorithm formally in Theorem~\ref{thm:dp}.
 Below, we motivate throttling, and describe how it is achieved.

-{\em Justification.} In a given swapping tree, consider a pair of siblings $x$ and $y$ that have unequal generation latencies/rates.
+\textit{Justification.} In a given swapping tree, consider a pair of siblings $x$ and $y$ that have unequal generation latencies/rates.
 Let $x$ be the one with a lower latency (higher rate).
 Then, $x$ will likely have to discard many \epss while waiting for an \eps from $y$.
 To minimize this discarding of \epss from $x$ and to conserve underlying network resources so that they can be used in other swapping trees (in a general \qnr solution), we ``throttle'', increase (decrease) the generation latency (rate) of, the sibling $x$ to match that of $y$.

-{\em Throttling Process.} Consider a pair of siblings $x$ and $y$ in the tree; let their parent be $z$.
+\textit{Throttling Process.} Consider a pair of siblings $x$ and $y$ in the tree; let their parent be $z$.
 Let $T_x, T_y,$ and $T_z$ be their current generation latencies, such that $T_z = (\frac{3}{2} \max (T_x, T_y) + \ct + \bt)/\bp$.
-There are two potential steps: (i) If the parent's latency is to be kept unchanged, but $T_x < T_y$ then $T_x$ is increased to $T_y$ and thus, makes the above equation valid. (ii) If the parents latency $T_z$ is increased to $T$ (due to the first step, with $z$ as a sibling), then we increase the latencies of both $x$ and $y$ $2/3 (T \bp - \ct -\bt)$.
-It is easy to see that applying the two steps iteratively from the root's children yields a throttled tree, as defined above.
+There are two potential steps: (i) If the parent's latency is to be kept unchanged, but $T_x < T_y$ then $T_x$ is increased to $T_y$ which, thus, makes the above equation valid. (ii) If the parent's latency $T_z$ is increased to $T$ (by the above first step, with $z$ as a sibling), then we increase the latencies of both $x$ and $y$ to $2/3 (T \bp - \ct -\bt)$.
+It is easy to see that applying the two steps iteratively from the root to the leaves, yields a throttled tree, as defined above.